replicatedhq/troubleshoot.sh/docs/source/collect/run.md

 A valid, string representation of the policy to use when pulling the image.
 If not specified, this will be set to IfNotPresent.

+#### `imagePullSecret` (Optional)

+> `imagePullSecret` support was introduced in Kots 1.19.0 and Troubleshoot 0.9.42.

+This field accepts either opaque secrets, or secrets of type dockerconfigjson (path to a config.json file or base64 encoded config.json file).
+See example for use cases.

 ## Example Collector Definition

 ```yaml